TheWebShop/sp2010-rest-emulator/README.md

 # SharePoint 2010 REST emulation in nodejs

 A bare bones implementation of the [SharePoint 2010 REST interface][rest intro] designed to help in developing rich web interfaces without requiring a live SP environment.
-For detailed installation and usage instructions please see the [documentation](http://thewebshop.github.com/sp2010-rest-emulator/).
+For detailed installation and usage instructions please see the [wiki](http://thewebshop.github.com/sp2010-rest-emulator/).

+## [Documentation][docs]

 ## Installation